Governance Arrangements FAQ

 The governing body holds the school to account, asks challenging questions to help the school move forward and supports those changes that will help the school and its students thrive.
 Part of this work is to set up a calendar of work so the school knows the areas under scrutiny and can provide reports and updates to help monitor its progress.

 School governance is thus very important.
 Those that take on these roles are volunteers who wish to support the work of the school.
 They give freely of their time and bring a range of different skills.
-We look forward to seeing the new governance structures develop, and hope that both staff and parents/ carers will wish to stand for office and become part of the new governing body.

-How will extra governors be recruited?
+How are additional governors recruited?